Tim Busch

-Timothy R. Busch is a conservative Catholic attorney, businessman, and philanthropist from Orange County, California.
+Timothy R. Busch is an American conservative Catholic attorney, businessman, and philanthropist from Orange County, California.

-Personal life
+Early life

-Busch grew up in Clinton, Michigan as the second of six children.
+Busch grew up in Clinton, Michigan as the second of six children in a devoutly Catholic family.
 His father, Joe, founded and operated a chain of upscale supermarkets, Busch's Fresh Food Market.
 He received his bachelor's degree from Western Michigan University and his J.D. degree from Wayne State University Law School.
 In 1982, Busch moved to southern California.
 He married his wife, Steph, in 1985. he has a son, Garrett, and a daughter, Mackenzie.
-Busch lives in Nellie Gail Ranch, Laguna Hills and has a second home at the Reserve Country Club in Indian Wells, California.
+Busch lives in Nellie Gail Ranch, Laguna Hills, and has a second home at the Reserve Country Club in Indian Wells, California.
 He is a devout Catholic and active in Legatus and a number of other Catholic organizations and charities.

 Career

 Busch is the founder of the Busch Firm, a financial services company that specializes in high net-worth estate planning.
 The Busch Firm also handles real estate and business transactions.
 Busch also founded the Pacific Hospitality Group which owns and manages eight hotels in California.
 As of 2019, Busch is the CEO.
 Busch and his brothers own the supermarket chain founded by their father.